James Pepper Henry: Gilcrease Museum, Tulsa

 On April 17, 2017, the Tulsa World reported that Henry had resigned his position at Gilcrease Museum, effective April 14, 2017.
-The article revealed no explanation for his seemingly abrupt departure, just 25 months after joining the Gilcrease, although it identified some of Henry's achievements at the Tulsa museum.
-It did say that Chief Operating Officer Susan Neal would take over day-to-day operations until a new executive director was hired.
+Chief Operating Officer Susan Neal took over day-to-day operations until a new executive director was hired.

 First Americans Museum, Oklahoma City

-The Oklahoma City newspaper The Oklahoman revealed on April 22, 2017, that the American Indian Cultural Center & Museum in Oklahoma City had hired the former Gilcrease Executive Director as, "... director of the Indian Cultural Center (ICC) and chief executive officer of its foundation," starting June 19.
+The Oklahoma City newspaper The Oklahoman revealed on April 22, 2017, that the American Indian Cultural Center & Museum in Oklahoma City had hired the former Gilcrease Executive Director as "... director of the Indian Cultural Center (ICC) and chief executive officer of its foundation," starting June 19.
 The ICC has been a work in progress for the last 22 years.
 The "ground blessing" ceremony was held in 2005, and physical construction began in 2006.
 A visitor center was completed in 2008.
 According to the Oklahoman, the exterior was partially complete when the Native American Cultural & Educational Authority (NACEA), the state authority overseeing the center, stopped construction for four years because there was inadequate funding to complete the project.
 Recent agreements between the state government, the government of Oklahoma City and the Chickasaw Nation that will resolve the funding issue are said to be finalized soon.
 Once the agreements are final, completion of the ICC is expected to take three more years.